jsiek/deduce/doc/Reference.md

 ```
 term ::= "(" term ")"
+formula ::= "(" formula ")"
 proof ::= "(" proof ")"
 ```

-A term or a proof may be surrounded in parentheses.
+A term, formula, or a proof may be surrounded in parentheses.

 ## Pattern